jonahsnider/convert/README.md

 - Full build time and runtime checks of conversions
 - Treeshake-able builds available
+- 0 dependencies
 - Out of the box ES3 backwards-compatibility
-- 0 dependencies
+- Works in browsers and Node.js

 ## Usage